sfproductlabs/tracker/README.md

 # DragonGate
-Pure Go lang implementation of NGINX functionality with SSL management, static file serving, and HTTP reverse proxy to Python, Node or other web service
+A pure Go lang replacement for NGINX in one page of code with proxying, tracking urls, benchmarks, templates and automatic TLS support using LetsEncrypt.

 ## Instructions